--with the commencement of baseball, tee-ball, softball and overflow from soccer (4 kids 6 teams?! ) not to mention team parties at our house each weekend means clean up, dogs, birds, lizards and meals in between and I’m no longer drinking red bulls and not to mention a business to run and staff to deal with and patients texting me and and and –
+-with the commencement of baseball, tee-ball, softball, and overflow from soccer (4 kids 6 teams?! ) not to mention team parties at our house each weekend means to clean up, dogs, birds, lizards, and meals in between, and I’m no longer drinking red bulls and not to mention a business to run and staff to deal with and patients texting me and and and –

 If you know me, I’m fully into competing and being awarded points for Workouts I’m really cool with.
 I needed to tighten my Nutrition anyway and Mobility (please guys, the term flexibility is soooo 1999) always helps a body.
 I could breeze through Water intake but I was a little nervous about strange terms like “Lifestyle” and “Reflection” both of which were tallied all or nothing, daily.

 What the heck is daily reflection?
-Journal taking? and Lifestlye? – haircuts, cars and clothes? not my style.
+Journal taking? and Lifestyle? – haircuts, cars, and clothes? not my style.

-It turns out these 2 categories would change my life and are continuing to change my life for an incredibly upstroke.
+It turns out these 2 categories would change my life and are continuing to change my life for an incredible upstroke.

 I spoke with my mom and dad last night, both of whom excelled at the WLC.

 My dad, a little different.
 His weight loss was nothing less than astonishing at over 25 lbs in 8 weeks!
 My mom talks about him, more than herself!
-He’s a new version of himself and is on his way out of chronic pain that has been slowly choking his movement and therefore ability to have MORE FUN.
+He’s a new version of himself and is on his way out of chronic pain that has been slowly choking his movement and therefore able to have MORE FUN.
 But that’s not what got him fired up.
-Frankly, I don’t think he cares much about that, its more of an after-effect.
-He loved the challenge, the experiment, the competition that for ever was such an integral part of his life as an athlete and coach that it is grafted into his DNA.
+Frankly, I don’t think he cares much about that, it’s more of an after-effect.
+He loved the challenge, the experiment, the competition that forever was such an integral part of his life as an athlete and coach that it is grafted into his DNA.
 And it was dormant.
-Well Its back. and that must feel really good.
+Well, It’s back. and that must feel really good.

-To get the points, a competitor needs to reflect on their day at the WLC social media sight with a minimum of 25 words. ie…”today was good, food boring, workout tough, 5 water etc,” that’s the minimum.
+To get the points, a competitor needs to reflect on their day at the WLC social media site with a minimum of 25 words. ie…” today was good, food boring, workout tough, 5 water, etc,” that’s the minimum.